Neon Tetra - Paracheirodon innesi

 pH: 5.5–7.2

-Hardness: Soft to moderately hard; soft water preferred
+Hardness: Soft preferred; adaptable to moderately hard water if stable

 Temperament & Tank Mates: